wulongyuan/Intro-to-YOLO/Custom_image_detection/readme.md

 # Custom Object Detection

-There are various flavours of YOLO, each having it's own advantages.
+There are various flavors of YOLO, each having its own advantages.

 **Yolo trained with PascalVoc is trained to detect 20 objects**